Carnac, Morbihan tourism & sightseeing

-A large number of the alignments are now protected, and surrounded by fencing preventing access, which is a shame but necessary if they are to be preserved.
-There is also a substantial Museum of prehistory in the town.
+France This Way comment: a large number of the alignments around Carnac are now protected and surrounded by fencing that limits access, which is a shame but necessary if they are to be preserved.

-A tourist excursion though the monuments of Carnac should begin from the 'mound of Saint-Michel' - a mound over 100 meters long, 35 wide and 10 metres high which protects several graves inside, where artefacts have been found dating back to 3500 BC.
+A tourist excursion though the monuments of Carnac could begin with the 'mound of Saint-Michel' - a mound over 100 meters long, 35 wide and 10 metres high which protects several graves inside, where artefacts have been found dating back to 3500 BC.

 Not far away you can see the famous alignment of 'Le Menech', preceded by an oval cromlech over 100 meters in diameter and surrounded by 70 stones of one meter in height - the alignment of Le Menech heads toward the north-east, with eleven parallel lines monoliths.
 A Cromlech oval with a diameter of 90 meters, and close by the avenues of stone (1099 of them) are found along with a large dolmen.